-PH is a rare condition, with approximately 100 reported cases, typically manifesting in middle-aged adults as an intensely pruritic cutaneous eruption with herpetiform clusters of vesicles.
-It is even rarer in children, with fewer than 10 reported pediatric cases.
-No ethnic or gender predilections have been observed.
+PH is rare, with approximately 100 cases reported in the literature, typically manifesting in middle-aged adults as an intensely pruritic cutaneous eruption with herpetiform clusters of vesicles.
+PH rarely affects children, with fewer than 10 reported cases in the literature.
+No ethnic or sex predilections have been observed.

 Unlike the classical pemphigus disorders, PH usually exhibits a benign clinical course.
 However, cases of PH progressing to PF or PV have been reported.

 PH has been rarely reported to be associated with internal malignancies, most commonly lung cancer, but PH has been reported with various other cancers (eg, esophageal cancer and cutaneous angiosarcomas).
 Association with other inflammatory / autoimmune conditions and infections have been reported, including psoriasis, systemic lupus erythematosus, autoimmune hemolytic anemia, and HIV infection.

 771145006 – Herpetiform pemphigus

 - Dermatitis herpetiformis – History of gluten-sensitive enteropathy.
 Can differentiate with histopathological survey and immunofluorescence studies, as well as serologic testing.

 - Pemphigus foliaceus (PF) – Clinical appearance of PH resembles dermatitis herpetiformis more so than PF.

 - Pemphigus vulgaris (PV) – Clinical appearance of PH resembles dermatitis herpetiformis more so than PV.
 Lesions of PV tend to be painful, in contrast to the nontender, pruritic lesions of PH.
 PV commonly involves the mucous membranes, which are often spared in PH.

 - Bullous pemphigoid – Differentiate with histopathological survey and immunofluorescence studies.